ADGEfficiency/personal-blog/_drafts/favourite_fallacies.md

 Most people think that our thoughts drive our behaviour - these biases are examples of how it's the opposite.
 Our past commitments and actions form the mental model we have of ourselves.
 Nothing influences your own self images as your past behaviour.

-The consistency and commitment bias developed from the usefulness of automating decisions - instead of remaking decisions, we just look to our past actions for guidance on what to do next.
+The consistency and commitment bias developed from the usefulness of automating decisions - instead of remaking decisions, we look to our past actions for guidance on what to do next.

-The problems arise when we feel pressure to be consistent with sub-optimal past actions or commitments - such as eating poorly because 'thats what I do on a Friday'.
+The problems arise when we feel pressure to be consistent with sub-optimal past actions or commitments - such as eating poorly because 'thats what I do on a Friday', or more deadly - 'this is what I'm like'.

 Examples of commitment bias include the foot in the door technique - first asking for small commitment, then larger one.
 Starting with small commitment changes how people view themselves - they become the kind of person that does that kind of thing (such as donating to charity).
 Be careful about agreeing to trivial requests!

 Consistency and commitment is a fallacy that can hacked to your advantage.
 The more effort you put into committing to who you want to be, the more likely you will act in that way.
 It's also worth catching moments when you make statements like 'I am lazy' or 'I am confident'.
 These statements will impact how you act - make sure they affirm the qualities you want.
 Public commitments create additional pressure for consistency.
 The more you can make your commitment public, the better (or perhaps worse!).

-## Fallacies and biases in our memory
+## Memory problems

 > Don't believe everything you think - Thubten Chodron